Jayesh1512/Daily/README.md

 # Joke of the Day

 <!-- #joke -->
-Jayesh thinks somebody has no sense of humor & needs a roundhouse to the rucksack.
+There are no facts about Jayesh - only understatements.

-Updated on: [23/4/2025]
+Updated on: [24/4/2025]
 <!-- #jokeEnd -->